adventure-thailand.com banner

 A bit of practical groundwork before you go makes everything smoother once you’re there.

-Getting around is easiest with Grab or Bolt, both show you the price upfront, so there’s no haggling or guesswork.
-Grab tends to be more reliable in bigger spots like Phuket and Samui, while Bolt can be cheaper but the driver availability is patchier.
-On smaller islands like Koh Tao, apps don’t really apply, you’ll be flagging down converted pickup trucks with fixed rates.
+Getting around is easiest with Grab or Bolt, both show you the price upfront so there’s no haggling or guesswork.
+Grab tends to be more reliable in bigger spots like Phuket and Samui, while Bolt can be cheaper but driver availability is patchier.
+On smaller islands like Koh Tao, apps don’t really apply, you’ll be flagging down converted pickup trucks with fixed rates (50–100 THB / ~$1.40–$2.90 per person).

-For booking accommodation, Agoda tends to offer better prices for this region than the bigger global platforms, worth checking there first.
+For booking accommodation, Agoda tends to offer better prices for this region than the bigger global platforms, and has deeper inventory for smaller island guesthouses that don’t appear elsewhere.

 yesim esim logo